Toilet Leaking from Tank to Bowl? Do This!

 4. Clean/Replace the Toilet Flapper

-• If there are debris and mineral deposits underneath the flapper, thoroughly clean it with running water in the bathroom sink until it is spotless clean.
+• If debris and mineral deposits are underneath the flapper, thoroughly clean it with running water in the bathroom sink until it is spotlessly clean.

 • Do not forget to clean the top of the flush valve where the toilet flapper sits.
 Clean the entire toilet tank if it has a layer of sediment at the bottom.

-A warped or worn out toilet flapper will need to be replaced.
+A warped or worn-out toilet flapper will need to be replaced.
 Toilet flappers are not the same size.
-They vary in size from between 2 to 4 inches.
+They vary in size from 2 to 4 inches.
 Check the size of your old flapper before buying a new one.

-If you are not sure how to do it, take it with you to the nearest home improvement store and ask for an exact replacement.
+If you are unsure how to do it, take it to the nearest home improvement store and ask for an exact replacement.
 Most toilet flappers are universal.

 When you have bought the correct toilet flapper, this is how to replace it: